 Cover the bird with brine in a non-reactive glass, plastic, or stainless steel container.
 A Coleman cooler works great.
 The bird must be kept cold during the brining process.
 A large turkey should sit in the brine for a good twelve hours.
 Birds need to be fresh and thoroughly thawed for brining.
 So plan ahead.

 Very Important!
 Thoroughly rinse brined birds or pork before you cook them to remove the saltiness.
 And if you are frying that turkey, dry it off, inside and out, very thoroughly before submerging it into the peanut oil."

 Chef Leslie - "Brine the Bird!
 It stays super-moist and much more flavorful.
-By far, the best bird I've ever had has been a brined bird.
-Brining is a marinade, high in salt, with sugar, spices, and herbs.
+But, by far, the best bird I've ever had has been a brined bird.
+Brining is a marinade high in salt, with sugar, spices, and herbs.

 Brining hydrates the cells of the muscle.
 The salt content of the brine is higher than the muscle cells, and this saline contrast forces the salt into the cell by osmosis.
 The salt draws the water and flavorings in, resulting in a moist, flavorful bird.
 The salt also denatures the protein of the muscle, which essentially re-configures the protein to hold more water."

 Chef Vogel - "Roast a turkey at lower temperatures, usually 325º 350º F. Intense heat can overcook the outside before the center is completely done.

 Many cooks start or finish the bird at high heat (400 degrees or more) to ensure a fully browned exterior and crisp skin.
 I prefer the latter as it is easier to gauge how much additional browning is needed toward the end of the cooking process.

 Also, don't worry about basting.
 The meat, covered by the skin, will not absorb the juices.
 So whenever you open the oven door, you're allowing heat to escape and prolonged cooking time."